rlawrenc/cosc_304/labs/lab7/java/assign_prev/README.md

 - **+5 marks** - for allowing a user to remove items from their shopping cart and to change the quantity of items ordered when viewing their cart.
 - **+5 marks** - for validating a customer's password when they try to place an order.
+- **+5 marks** - your site runs on cosc304.ok.ubc.ca or another server not just on your local development machine
 - **Up to +5 marks** - for improving the looks of the site such as:
 	- **+2 marks** - for a page header with links to product page, list order, and shopping cart
 	- **+3 marks** - for formatting product listing page to include better formatting as well as filter by category